“Theater of Capital: Modern Drama and Economic Life” lecture and discussion with Alisa Zhulina

 Time: 8:00 PM

-Emerging amid the turbulent rise of market finance and wider socioeconomic changes, modern drama enacted vital critiques of art and life under capitalism.
-Alisa Zhulina shows how fin-de-siècle playwrights such as Henrik Ibsen, August Strindberg, Anton Chekhov, George Bernard Shaw, and Gerhart Hauptmann interrogated the meaning of this newly coined economic concept.
-Acutely aware of their complicity in the system they sought to challenge, these playwrights staged economic questions as moral and political concerns, using their plays to explore the theories of Adam Smith, Karl Marx and Friedrich Engels, Max Weber, and others within the boundaries of bourgeois theater.
+Emerging amidst the turbulent rise of market finance and broader socio-economic changes, modern drama brought a vital critical perspective to art and life under capitalism.
+Alisa Zhulina shows how fin-de-siècle playwrights such as Henrik Ibsen, August Strindberg, Anton Chekhov, George Bernard Shaw and Gerhart Hauptmann examined the meaning of this newly created economic concept.

-The lecture will be followed by a conversation and discussion with the author, led by Petar Milat.
+The lecture will be followed by a conversation with the author, introduced and led by Petar Milat.

 Biography: